 Cape Town, South Africa

 I am Professor and Chair of the Department of Urban and Environmental Planning in the School of Architecture at the University of Virginia.
-I'm also a leader of the African Urbanism Humanities Lab at UVA, a research collaborative with members from across the humanities and social sciences focused on the urban transition of the African continent.
+I'm also a past leader of the African Urbanism Humanities Lab at UVA, a research collaborative with members from across the humanities and social sciences focused on the urban transition of the African continent.

 Urban planners are community-engaged design and policy professionals.
 While for many of us our central focus is "the city", planners work in a wide variety of positions for a diverse array of organizations.
 Social equity and environmental sustainability are central to the field, as are healthy local economies.
 If you are thinking about urban planning as a career, two great places to find out more are the Association of Collegiate Schools of Planning and the American Planning Association.
 Or call me and I'll bend your ear with the possibilities!